TruCents/truecentsfinance.github.io/README.md

 ## About

 TruCents Finance bridges the gap in traditional education by providing easy-to-understand, hands-on financial education.
-We offer interactive tools, workshops, and resources tailored for students, families, and schools.
+We offer 1 on 1 workshops and group lessons tailored for students, families, and schools.

 ---